 We'll also show you how to use project management templates in Smartsheet, a spreadsheet-inspired work management tool that makes project tracking easier and more collaborative than Excel.

-Gantt Chart Project Template
+Gantt Chart Project - Excel Template

 A Gantt chart is one of the most popular templates used by project managers.
 A Gantt chart takes your task names, start and end dates, and durations, and transforms them into a cascading horizontal bar chart.
 You can quickly visualize the order in which tasks need to happen and which tasks are dependent on each other.
 A Gantt chart is especially effective when managing a complex project with many dependencies.